nisarga-cell/Recruitment_Management_System/README.md

 - **Frontend**: HTML, CSS, JavaScript (with Bootstrap for responsive design)
 - **Backend**: PHP (for handling the business logic)
 - **Database**: MySQL (to store user information, job postings, candidate applications, etc.)
-- **Email**: PHP `mail()` function or an SMTP provider (e.g., Gmail, SendGrid)
-- **Session Management**: PHP sessions for user authentication

-## Contributing

-We welcome contributions to this project!
-To contribute:
-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push the branch (`git push origin feature-branch`).
-5. Open a pull request with a description of your changes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.